 An estimated 3,480 suppliers provide welding, brazing and soldering services in the United States, and most suppliers operate with fewer than 20 employees.
 The top four suppliers account for less than 20.0% of market revenue, indicating that market share concentration is low.
-A low level of market share concentration benefits...
+A low level of market share concentration lifts...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How can I gain leverage during negotiations?

 Will any subcontractors be hired to work for our project?
 If so, what are their credentials and work experience?
 How are they selected for the project?
 How are they managed?

 Do you guarantee the work performed by subcontractors?
 What systems are in place to ensure they deliver high-quality market services?